Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Glazing Flat Items by Dipping

-- Grab the plate, tray, or dish with the help of tongs and slide it slowly into the glaze bucket to prevent splashing.
+- Grab the plate, tray, or dish with tongs, then slide it slowly into the glaze bucket to prevent splashing.

 - Hold the flat object inside the glaze for 3-5 seconds.

-- Remove from glaze using tongs.
+- Remove from the glaze using tongs.
 Hold in a vertical position while doing so.

 - Shake the glazed piece, so any excess glaze comes right off.